Jimbo5289/cv-builder-2/README.md

 - **Backend**:
   - Node.js with Express
-  - Mock database for development
+  - PostgreSQL with Prisma ORM
   - JWT for authentication
+  - Stripe for payment processing

 ## License